 - Dragon Age: Origins uses Strength to determine whether a character can wield big melee weapons and Dexterity for bows.
 There are also Strength-based crossbows to provide Warriors with an ranged option. which is ironic given that crossbows' whole point is not relying on muscle.
 They also suck in the game.

-- In Heroes Of The Lance, Flint Fireforge, similarly to the Gimli example given above, has a single axe he can throw in addition to his melee axe.
+- In Heroes of the Lance, Flint Fireforge has a single axe he can throw in addition to his melee axe.

-- Hand axes and Javelins in Fire Emblem have the attack power of the most basic axes/lances with lower accuracy and much lower durability, but have a range of 1 or 2 tiles, opposed to every other melee weapons 1 (There are stronger versions with the strength of higher grade weapons, but they are rare and typically can not be bought)
+- Hand axes and Javelins in Fire Emblem have the attack power of the most basic axes/lances with lower accuracy and much lower durability, but have a range of 1 or 2 tiles, as opposed to every other melee weapons' range of 1.
+(There are stronger versions with the strength of higher grade weapons, but they are rare and typically can not be bought.)

 - Possible in Diablo for the warrior.
 The bow is hardly his most useful weapon but it can be handy if an enemy is behind a grate or if you need to exchange fire with something that won't let you close enough to engage in melee for a meaningful length of time.

-- Many melee specialists in Warhammer 40000: Dawn of War have a ranged weapon or an upgrade that gives them one, pretty much only useful against flyers due to the inaccuracy of firing while moving.
+- Many melee specialists in Warhammer 40,000: Dawn of War have a ranged weapon or an upgrade that gives them one, pretty much only useful against flyers due to the inaccuracy of firing while moving.

 - The pistol in Warhawk is weak and can't damage vehicles, but has infinite ammo.

-- In Rune: Halls Of Valhalla and possibly Rune itself too, any weapon can be thrown with the obvious backdraw of not having said weapon in your hands anymore.
-In player versus player duels, throwing your last remaining melee weapon is usually unexpected and can bring victory, but if it fails you're weaponless.
+- In Rune: Halls Of Valhalla, any weapon can be thrown with the obvious drawback of not having said weapon in your hands anymore.
+In Player Versus Player duels, throwing your last remaining melee weapon is usually unexpected and can bring victory, but if it fails you're weaponless.
 You can pick up one of every kind, giving you quite an arsenal to throw with.
-You can also pick up chopped off pieces of enemies and throw those.
-Ineffective, but funny.
+You can also pick up chopped off pieces of enemies and throw those it's ineffective, but funny.

 - The Valkyries are consummate warriors in the game's universe just like in Real Life (Real Myth?).
 There's a reason her Finishing Move has a bow version as well as a sword version.

-- Most World of Warcraft or Lineage 2 inspired MM Os have ranged weapons serve this purpose for melee characters.
+- Most WoW or Lineage 2 inspired MMOs have ranged weapons serve this purpose for melee characters.
 In the case of the Party tank, a solo ranged pull is often safer than running into the middle of the room with the Taunt key held down as it allows the player to control how much aggro he gets and what mobs notice him.
 More recently, they have stopped bothering with actual ranged weaponry for any class other than dedicated ranged fighters and instead give them fairly weak abilities that serve the same purpose.

 - All of the melee weapon styles in DC Universe Online offer some manner of ranged attack capability, via some combination of Razor Wind, Throwing Your Sword Always Works, Shockwave Clap, throwing rocks, shuriken, or a straight-up elemental Charged Attack.